-Existential therapy is a philosophical approach that explores the fundamental issues of human existence, such as freedom, responsibility, choice, meaning, and the inevitability of death.
-In my integrative practice, I often weave existential therapy techniques (and closely related logotherapy techniques) into other methods, though they can also be used as standalone.
+Existential therapy uses a philosophical approach that explores the fundamental issues of human existence, such as freedom, responsibility, choice, meaning, and the inevitability of death.
+In my integrative practice, I often weave existential treatment techniques (and closely related logotherapy techniques) into other methods, though they can also be used as standalone.
 Existential crisis treatment is particularly suited as virtual therapy and can be used with couples treatment and family therapy with older children (usually when the children are grown).
 The following provides an overview of existential psychotherapy, but you can also contact me anytime or schedule a consultation to discuss your unique situation.

 How Existential Therapy Came to Be

-Existential therapy techniques emerged from the works of philosophers like Søren Kierkegaard, Friedrich Nietzsche, Martin Heidegger, and Jean-Paul Sartre.
+Existential treatment techniques emerged from the works of philosophers like Søren Kierkegaard, Friedrich Nietzsche, Martin Heidegger, and Jean-Paul Sartre.
 However, the formalization of existential psychotherapy owes much to the work of several influential psychologists and psychiatrists who integrated philosophy with therapeutic practice:

 - Viktor Frankl: While Frankl is more associated with logotherapy, his work heavily influenced existential therapy.
 His experiences in the concentration camps during World War II led him to develop logotherapy, which emphasizes the search for meaning as a primary motivational force in human beings.